-Certificado por Delitos de Naturaleza Sexual
+Certificado de Delitos de Naturaleza Sexual

 This one is easy.
 I’ll keep it short.

-If you are a first year auxiliary teacher, you may be fine with only providing your recent FBI background check when being cleared to work with students in Spain (depending on school/region).
-Most participants in the program, however, will need to provide a specific background check to work in Spanish schools.
-It is called the Certificado por Delitos de Naturaleza Sexual y Trata de Seres Humanos.
+Many participants in the program, however, will need to provide a specific background check to work in Spanish schools.
+It is called the Certificado de Delitos de Naturaleza Sexual y Trata de Seres Humanos.
 It’s a simple process where you provide your ID and application form at the Ministry of Justice.
 They do a quick background check for free and then send you the results via email or SMS (results come within a day).

 This is something you get while in Spain.
 The process is incredibly simple.
 It should not take you more than half an hour.